alaindet/learn-angular/courses/angular-testing/app/notes/notes.md

   - `ng test` builds the application then listens to edits (watch mode)
 - Jasmine testing framework has a lot of testing utils, like `expect()`, `pending()` to signal pending status of a test, `fail()` to mark tests as failed etc
 - Without hot reload => `ng test --no-watch`
+- Max async time is 5 seconds for Jasmine

 ## Anatomy of a basic test